-No Doubt, Covid-19 has been the driver for making digital transformation a number one priority for every business, for every industry and one of the ongoing future trends of ERP.
+No Doubt, Covid-19 has been the driver for making digital transformation a number one priority for every business, for every industry and one of the ongoing future trends in ERP.
 The urgency to adopt advanced technologies can be seen in the eyes and efforts of IT professionals.
 Digital Transformation and ERP go well hand-in-hand just like two best friends.
 ERP acts as a foundational component of digital transformation.
 As a foundational digital platform, ERP solutions provide assistance along with compliance and traceability that makes it easy to integrate with third-party systems, and integration with smart technologies like AI(Artificial Intelligence) and IoT (Internet of Things) helps provide contextual information in real-time.
 After getting hit by the global pandemic Covid-19, now organizations are accelerating their performance through digital transformation journey and emerging even stronger and adopting careful strategies for long-term success and sustainability.
 And this is why digital transformation has become one of the future ERP trends that we are talking about.